-If the corporation is changing its method of accounting from accrual to cash for the current tax year and it does not want to account for inventories, it must refigure last year's closing inventory using the cash method and enter the result on line 1.
-If there is a difference between the closing inventory and the refigured amount, attach an explanation and take it into account when figuring the corporation's section 481(a) adjustment (explained above).
+If the corporation is changing its method of accounting for the current tax year to no longer account for inventories, it must refigure last year's closing inventory using the new method of accounting and enter the result on line 1.
+If there is a difference between last year's closing inventory and the refigured amount, attach an explanation and take it into account when figuring the corporation's section 481(a) adjustment (explained on page 4).